nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Demo For Bijli.md

 ---
 ### Components
 - UI elements that can be re-used across my design
+- These are elements with same layout but they hold different content
 - Main component & instance of the main component
 	- Main component is a filled diamond shaped & purple in color
 	- Instance of the component is a blank diamond
 - Components can be accessed from assets menu

-#### What you can & can't override
+---
-- You can not override
+#### You can not override
 - Size
 - Position
 - Rotation
 - Constraints
 - Layer Hierarchy
 - Point and Bezier positions

+---
-- You can override
+#### You can override
 - Colour & Fills
 - Text (content and alignment)
 - Styles
 - Opacity
 - Effects (drop shadows, blurs)
 - Visibility (show/hide)